Center for international Development and Environmental Research (ZEU) Justus Liebig University Giessen

-Bioeconomic Power in Global Supply Chains - Approaches, Impacts and Perspectives of Certification and Due Diligence for Biogenous Bulk Raw Materials (Biopower) University of Freiburg
+Bio-economic Power in Global Supply Chains: Approaches, Impacts and Perspectives on Certification and Due Diligence for Biogenic Mass Raw Materials (Bio-Power) University of Freiburg

-The project aims at formulating recommendations for action regarding the possibilities and limits of corporate due diligence and certification systems in the global value chains of biogenic bulk raw materials.
-Germany and the EU are highly dependent on the import of various biogenic bulk raw materials.
-These materials are used in the food sector, but also in industrial production and energetic use.
-It is known that the extraction and production of bulk commodities in non-OECD countries is often accompanied by social and environmental problems ranging from the excessive use of agrochemicals to the financing of armed conflicts.
-The bio-economic transformation thus faces the challenge of influencing the current situation as well as the medium to long-term impacts with the objective of maintaining important ecosystem services, minimizing conflict potentials and increasing socio-economic opportunities on the global level.
+The overall objective of the project is to formulate recommendations for action regarding the possibilities and limits of corporate due diligence and certification systems in the global value chains of biogenic mass raw materials.
+Germany and the European Union (EU) are highly dependent on the import of various biogenic mass raw materials.
+Many of these raw materials used in the food sector as well as in industrial production and energy use.
+It is well known that the extraction and production of bulk commodities in non-OECD countries is closely associated with social and environmental problems.
+These problems range from the excessive use of agrochemicals to the financing of armed conflicts.
+In order to achieve a bioeconomic transformation, the challenge is to influence today’s situation as well as the medium- to long-term impacts and exploitation of increasing demand, while simultaneously maintaining important ecosystem services, minimizing conflict potential and increasing global socio-economic opportunities.